-R&L chats with ceramic artist Lipok Esther from Nagaland to know more about her venture ‘Fire and Earth Ceramics’ – a passion pursuit she started with a keen interest to preserve the traditional practice of her Naga traditions and customs.
+Chats with ceramic artist Lipok Esther from Nagaland to learn more about her venture ‘Fire and Earth Ceramics’

-“Fire & Earth Ceramics” is basically handmade pottery which requires clay to start with, and fire for the finished product.
+“Fire & Earth Ceramics” is basically handmade pottery that requires clay to start with and fire for the finished product.
 Initially, this started out as a desire for me to do something therapeutic when I was working my 9-5 job but it had to be discarded because my travel schedule could not fit pottery in.

-Ceramics is somewhat new to Nagaland, although pottery had always existed in our (Naga) culture.
-With a desire to introduce ceramics – and combining that with my own passion for pottery, ceramics and understanding more about my Naga artforms, “Fire and Earth Ceramics” came into being.
+Ceramics is somewhat new to Nagaland, although pottery has always existed in our (Naga) culture.
+With a desire to introduce ceramics – and combining that with my own passion for pottery, and ceramics and understanding more about my Naga art forms, “Fire and Earth Ceramics” came into being.
 I have always used creativity as an outlet – like a passion – ever since I was a child; and now that I found a medium, I can finally create art!

-What are the kind of products/artwork you make?
+R&L: What are the kinds of products/artwork you make?

 There is no end to the possibilities that ceramics have provided me with in terms of creative opportunities.
 The awesome thing about Fire and Earth Ceramics is that whilst I can make functional items for daily usage, it also allows me to create things that have never been done before and that to me is an absolute joy!
 I experiment with many forms – from household items like pots, plates, plates to decorative showpieces.

 Beautifully carved pair of vases by Lipok Esther.